josheeg/Game-Note/README.md

 Entering plan mode. make a plan to make a a game what libraries are needed  reserch plan implement loops ralph loops  reserch plan imliment loops
  /endplan

+/research_codebase "look through the cloned goose repo and research the prompt and what they would need for requirements and steps"

+/create_plan make a a game what libraries are needed and steps

+/implement_plan from plan

 make a plan to make a a game what libraries are needed  reserch plan implement loops ralph loops  reserch plan imliment loops